nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The above mentioned Parser class inherits from the `#parse method` from the Parser interface.

-* `DeleteTaskCommandParser#parser` - checks if the arguments passed to the current DeleteTaskCommand is valid.
+* `DeleteTaskCommandParser#parse` - checks if the arguments passed to the current DeleteTaskCommand is valid.
   If the arguments are valid, it creates a DeleteTaskCommand instance.

 Subsequently, the created `DeleteTaskCommand` object contains an `#execute` method which